Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 ### Spring Boot Custom Starter {#springbootcustomstarter}
 The Spring Boot custom starter component defines a personalized Spring Boot starter that will automatically configure all the beans and property defaults for an Alfresco Event system client, making it easy to implement a client for the Alfresco Java Event API.
-As should be expected, the use of this component makes the assumption that the developer is creating an integration in the context of a Spring Boot application.
+As expected, the use of this component makes the assumption that the developer is creating an integration in the context of a Spring Boot application.

 This component is defined in the [alfresco-java-event-api-spring-boot-starter](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-spring-boot-starter){:target="_blank"} and the [alfresco-java-event-api-spring-boot](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-spring-boot){:target="_blank"} modules.

 The core class of this module is [`AlfrescoEventsAutoConfiguration`](https://github.com/Alfresco/alfresco-java-sdk/blob/develop/alfresco-java-event-api/alfresco-java-event-api-spring-boot/src/main/java/org/alfresco/event/sdk/autoconfigure/AlfrescoEventsAutoConfiguration.java){:target="_blank"}.
-It is a Spring configuration class that automatically define the beans required to do the next actions:
+It is a Spring configuration class that automatically define the beans required to do the following actions:

 * Define a Spring Integration flow to read the event messages from the ActiveMQ topic using a JMS channel adapter.
 * Transform the message payload from JSON to a `RepoEvent` object.